 The manifestations of the disorder are observed only when an individual inherits two copies of the mutant genes i.e. homozygous.
 The presence of a single healthy gene is sufficient to mask the effects of the mutant gene, but, if both genes are abnormal, then symptoms of the disease appear.
 Recessive disorders are likely to occur in consanguineous relationships i.e. if the parents are related.
 The chances of inheritance of this defective gene is 25% during pregnancy when both the parents are carriers of the mutated gene.
 They are more difficult to detect as their features may not be manifested and, as a result, they may appear in a genealogical tree to have skipped a generation.

 These are single gene disorders that occur due to the mutant gene being located on the X chromosome and can be inherited in either dominant or recessive pattern.
 Hemophilia and Duchenne’s muscular dystrophy are examples of an X-linked recessive disorder that are seen more frequently in males.
 The mutant gene is passed by the mother to her male progeny who manifests the clinical features of the condition.

 Women, who are carriers of the mutant gene, develop symptoms only if they have an associated chromosomal disorder or their other X chromosome is inactivated.
-In other words, women are carrier of defective gene and males suffer from the condition.
+In other words, women are carriers of the defective gene and males suffer from the condition.

-X- linked dominant single gene disorders are rare. e.g. Rett syndrome and have identical incidence in males as well as females.
+X-linked dominant single gene disorders are rare. e.g. Rett syndrome, and have identical incidence in males as well as females.
 Here, women exhibit 50% chances to affect her daughter or a son during each pregnancy.
-Man with X dominated mutated genes transmit the condition to their daughters instead of son.
+Men with X dominated mutated genes transmit the condition to their daughters instead of their sons.

 Trinucleotide Repeat Expansions (TRE)